Radiologic Technology Selective Admission Requirements

 Radiologic Technology Selective Program Admission Minimum Criteria

 These are the minimum criteria that must be met to be considered for the program.
 If you do not meet these requirements, you should not submit a selective program admission application.
 By enrolling in pre-health professions, you are able to work towards these requirements at UC Blue Ash College, and apply once they are met.
-The pre-health professions advisor can assist with putting together a plan.
-Learn more about parallel plans.
+The pre-health professions advisor can assist with putting together a parallel plan.

-Students who will meet the minimum selective program admission criteria below by the end of UC's Spring semester are encouraged to apply to the radiologic technology program via the electronic application available between Jan 3, 2019 and March 1, 2019.
+Students who will meet the minimum selective program admission criteria below by May 1 are encouraged to apply to the radiologic technology program via the electronic application available between Jan 3 and March 1.
 High school seniors may apply contingent upon meeting minimum biology, chemistry, and GPA requirements at graduation.
-All applications must be submitted by March 1, 2019 even if the minimum criteria will not be met until the end of the Spring semester or upon Spring graduation from High School.
+All applications must be submitted by March 1 even if the minimum criteria will not be met until the end of the Spring semester or upon Spring graduation from High School.

 - Confirmed admission to the University of Cincinnati is required to apply.